-The bosses might have shivered through sub-zero temperatures in the name of homelessness, but for the general public the experience does not have to be quite so
+The bosses might have shivered through sub-zero temperatures in the name of homelessness, but for the general public the experience does not have to be quite so harsh.

-The 1000 people it is hoped will participate in the Canberra Centenary Sleepout at the Australian Institute of Sport track and field complex on 25 October are unlikely to encounter the minus-5C temperature the CEOs coped with in June.
+The 1000 people it is hoped will partici-

+pate in the Canberra Centenary Sleepout at the Australian Institute of Sport track and field complex on 25 October are unlikely to encounter the minus-5C temperature the CEOs coped with in June.

 CEO of St Vincent de friendly".
-Paul Society of Canberra and Goulburn, which has partnered Communities@Work to stage the community sleepout, said this version would be "a little bit more for-
+Paul Society of Canberra and Goulburn, which has partnered Communities@Work to stage the community sleepout, said this version would be "a little bit more forwould build on the success of the Vinnies CEO Sleepout.

-Paul Trezise, the giving and family
+Paul Trezise, the giving and family He said the event